ZCW-J102D52/AlternateNotebooks/README.md

 - 4: Contrast against Jupyter, what does it do that is really different
 - 5: Explain where you might use this instead of Jupyter
 - 6: Give a recommendation as to whether or not you'd like to use it.
+- 7: Summary of the overall recommendations of the group.

 ### Demonstration